-If you do not qualify for direct entry, INTO City University London offers an International Foundation Programme.
-This course offers a route to City University London through an excellent teaching and learning experience located in purpose built study facilities.
-Successful completion of the International Foundation Programme at INTO City University London to the standard required provides guaranteed progression to this degree.
+These courses offer a route to City University London through an excellent teaching and learning experience located in purpose-built study facilities.
+Successful completion of the International Foundation programme at INTO City University London to the standard required provides guaranteed progression to this degree.

-If you need to improve your English language skills before you enter this course, INTO City University London offers a range of English language courses.
+If you need to improve your English language skills before you enter this course, our partner INTO City University London offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for entry to this degree.
+Find out more about:

-The way that you apply may vary depending on the length of your course at City, there are different rules for:
+The way that you apply may vary depending on the length of your course; there are different rules for:

 For more information see our main Visa page.